 How to teach Chinese with the Montessori 3-period lesson

 The 3-period lesson helps children learn new vocabulary and concepts in 3 stages:

 - Receptive language learning (differentiating)

-Pick three characters (or more or less, depends on the child’s level and pace).
-You can start with easy ones first, or you can pick ones that you know the child especially likes, or relates to.
-For example, we have picked 一, 四, 七 in the Chinese number set.
+Select 3 characters (more or less depending on the child’s level and pace).
+Start with easy ones first, or pick ones that the child relates to.
+For example, we can choose 一, 四, 七 in the Chinese number set.

 Period 1: Introduction

 This is basically direct demonstration with introduction of each board one at a time.

 - Pick a board (eg, 四) and put it in front of the child.

 - Make sure you sit on the same side as the child.